 Growing numbers of people continue to leave Venezuela for different reasons, including insecurity and violence, lack of food, medicine or access to essential social services, as well as loss of income.
 Based on conservative government figures, over 1.5 million Venezuelan nationals have left the country since 2014.
-While not all may be refugees, it is evident that a significant number are in need of international protection.
-Some 170,000 have filed asylum claims globally to date while an estimated 500,000 have accessed alternative legal forms of stay in Latin America.
-However, an estimated 60% of Venezuelans remain in an irregular situation, without documentation, including those not able to apply for asylum or another legal status because of bureaucratic obstacles, long waiting periods, or high application fees.
+While not all may be refugees, it is evident that a significant proportion are in need of international refugee protection.
+Some 282,180 have filed asylum claims globally to date while some 567,500 have accessed alternative legal forms of stay in Latin America.
+However, to date, an estimated 60% of Venezuelans remain in an irregular situation, without documentation, including those not able to apply for asylum or another legal status because of bureaucratic obstacles, long waiting periods, or high application fees.

-Host countries have become increasingly strained, and over half of all Venezuelans in these countries have no regular status.
-This makes them more vulnerable to multiple protection risks, such as labour and sexual exploitation.
+Host countries have become increasingly strained.
+Venezuelan refugees and migrants with are more vulnerable to multiple protection risks, such as labour and sexual exploitation.
 In countries where irregular armed groups and criminal gangs are actively recruiting, there is an additional risk that Venezuelans without other options may be tempted or forced to join these groups.